A fully-funded PhD studentship: UWE Bristol Computer Science Research Centre and Airbus

 This PhD research will aim to investigate intelligent methods to automatically identify predictive and preventive maintenance trends using various real time and historical datasets collected from aircraft systems.
 This will be achieved by the application of artificial intelligence (AI), knowledge modelling and big data analytics techniques.
 It is expected that this will be achieved by research conducted in terms of automation of:

 - identification of relevant data sources

-- development of a domain knowledgebase of identified data sources and aircraft systems
+- development of a domain knowledgebase of identified data sources

 - data cleansing and format correction suggestions for related data files

 - identification of the types of analytics possible on the available/selected parameters and considering both past incidents and future probabilities